 The real symbolism of no-nonsense Philadelphia manufacturing could be seen, every day on the streets.
 It was those funny old delivery trucks.
 Everyone in Philadelphia in the morning was familiar with these relics, great lumbering elephants traveling at about five miles an hour or less making grinding noises, slowing up traffic, looking terribly old fashioned.
 As a matter of fact, they were built in 1905 and were powered by electric batteries.
 Indestructible, requiring neither maintenance nor fuel except for recharging the batteries overnight.
 They did their job of transporting paper and magazine product back and forth from Washington Square to the printing plant at Sharon Hill, and there was absolutely no economic justification for replacing them with something more expensive.
 Their cast iron construction was such that there would probably never be an economic reason to replace them; funny looking, maybe, but they were money in the bank.
 Philadelphia loved them like a dotty old maiden aunt.

 But just imagine the impression they gave the two-martini crowd when they came down from New York for a job interview or for business negotiations.
 The trucks symbolized the fuddy-duddy city with its fuddy-duddy magazine.
 Imagine working for a place that would tolerate those things, and what's even more unimaginable, the local yokels actually defended them.
 The word "cool" was invented to represent everything that these old trucks were not; didn't want to be.
 Just seeing one of them was enough to make you take your hard-leather heels back to Madison, and Lex, and The Village.
 Even after first impressions faded, the true symbolism of those trucks was troublesome to glitterati.
 The impression the trucks gave to visiting readers of the Post was quite in keeping with the magazine's decades-long message of hard work, frugality, and no-nonsense pruning of expenses.
-A chance visitor to Independence Hall could plink the Liberty Bell, and then wander over to that Taj Mahal on the West side of Sixth Street, quite likely thunderstruck by the interior.
-Out of town readers would of course have been even more dumbstruck to see the mansion that the Curtis family lived in on Rittenhouse Square and elsewhere, but all that was at a discreet distance.
+A chance visitor to Independence Hall could plink the Liberty Bell and then wander over to that Taj Mahal on the West side of Sixth Street, quite likely thunderstruck by the interior.
+Out of town readers would, of course, have been even more dumbstruck to see the mansion that the Curtis family lived in on Rittenhouse Square and elsewhere, but all that was at a discreet distance.
 And then, one of those nice old trucks would come lumbering along.
 Now that's the spirit.
 That's the message of crafty old Ben Franklin.
-Who cares what people think about outward show, especially those, ugh, people from New York.
+Who cares what people think about the outward show, especially those, ugh, people from New York.

 John C. Van Horne, the current director of the Library Company of Philadelphia recently told the Right Angle Club of the history of his institution.
 It was an interesting description of an important evolution from Ben Franklin's original idea to what it is today: a non-circulating research library, with a focus on 18th and 19th Century books, particularly those dealing with the founding of the nation, and, African American studies.
 Some of Mr. Van Horne's most interesting remarks were incidental to a rather offhand analysis of the rise and decline of books.
 One suspects he has been thinking about this topic so long it creeps into almost anything else he says.